-Electives (12 units)\ C.
+C. Electives (12 units)

-- (9) Select three upper division courses. - (A seminar and/or internship is strongly recommended.)
-(3)Select any lower or upper division Government course. - \ These courses must be selected in consultation with an advisor.
+- (9) Select three upper division courses.(A seminar and/or internship is strongly recommended.) - (3) Select any lower or upper division Government course.

+These courses must be selected in consultation with an advisor.

 Notes:

-- If a student has not taken GOVT 001 or its equivalent, then GOVT 150 may count as the prerequisite for the major; however, students are cautioned that if they must direct GOVT 150 to fulfilling the GE requirement in American institutions, they may not also then count GOVT 150 toward the major. - Although it is not a requirement of the major, the department strongly recommends that students take an introductory statistics course as part of their undergraduate work.
-A course in statistics may be used to satisfy the GE requirement in mathematics. - The department emphasizes its expectation that students seek faculty advice when planning their program.
-Students may ask any faculty member's assistance initially.
-As specific interests are developed, students may wish to seek the advice of faculty sharing their interests. - Students may count a maximum of 6 units of GOVT 195 (Internship), lower division courses, or related courses in other departments toward the major. - Students may take a maximum of 6 units of GOVT 195 (Internship) within the major, but may use no more than 3 of those units to complete the 30 units of required upper division work. - Students should be aware that the department offers a concentration in International Relations that is distinct from a field emphasis within the major.
+- If a student has not taken GOVT 001 or its equivalent, then GOVT 150 may count as the prerequisite for the major; however, students are cautioned that if they must direct GOVT 150 to fulfilling the GE requirement in American institutions, they may not also then count GOVT 150 toward the major. - Students may count a maximum of 6 units of GOVT 195 (Internship), lower division courses, or related courses in other departments toward the major. - Students may take a maximum of 6 units of GOVT 195 (Internship) within the major, but may use no more than 3 of those units to complete the 30 units of required upper division work.

+• Students should be aware that the Department offers a concentration in International Relations that is distinct from a field emphasis within the major.
 See complete International Relations Concentration description.

-International Relations Concentration
+Requirements - Bachelor of Arts Degree International Relations Concentration